Đàm Vĩnh Hưng: Incident with songwriter-composer Nguyen Anh 9 (2013)

-Artist Tran Hieu said: "We need someone to wake up everyone on the reality of Vietnam music industry nowadays like composer Nguyen Anh 9.
+Artist Tran Hieu said that: "We need someone to wake up everyone on the reality of Vietnam music industry nowadays like composer Nguyen Anh 9.
 If we keep complimenting this and that singer then Vietnam music industry will be hollow".

 For those comments, he also gave an aggressive flashback on his Facebook page, in which he assumed composer Nguyen Anh 9 was only a person wearing a mask, that the composer's comment was offensive towards his achievement throughout the years as well as his fans.

 "I promise you that from now on, I will never sing any of your songs although you had never said anything like the statement in the interview "please don't perform my songs" (Dam Vinh Hung).

 The statement was considered to be "ungraceful" and provoked disapproval from other artists and the press.
 Many readers said that his behavior is impolite.

-Composer Nguyen Anh 9 on the other hand, felt funny when reading Hung's letter, as he replied: "If you want to fight back, you need to be polite first".
+Composer Nguyen Anh 9, on the other hand, felt funny when reading Hung's letter, as he replied: "If you want to fight back, you need to be polite first".